-- school employs two HLTA’s and a team of 21 TAs who are trained to deliver a range of interventions to small groups or on a 1:1 basis
+- school employs two Higher Level Teaching Assistants (HLTA’s) within a team of 16 TAs who are trained to deliver a range of interventions to small groups or on a 1:1 basis.

-- The SENDco and relevant staff (i.e. staff directly involved with children with a specific need) received SEND training in areas such as Dyslexia, Working Memory, Autism, Speech and Language Needs, Precision Teaching, Downs Syndrome, Fine Motor Skills, Write away and Inference Training
+- The SENDco and relevant staff (i.e. staff directly involved with children with a specific need) trainingis updated in areas such as Dyslexia, Working Memory, Autism Spectrum Condition, Speech and Language Needs, Precision Teaching, Downs Syndrome, Fine Motor Skills and Inference Training.

-- Staff have received training (i.e. staff directly involved with children with specific need relating to the course) received SEND training in areas such as meeting the needs of pupils with Autism – using the Picture Exchange Communication System, Colourful Semantics, Elklan Speech and Language Training, Selective Mutism, and gross and fine motor skills
+- Staff have received training (i.e. staff directly involved with children with specific need relating to the course) in areas such as meeting the needs of pupils with Autism – using the Picture Exchange Communication System, Pathological Demand Avoidance, Colourful Semantics, Elklan Speech and Language Training, Selective Mutism, and gross and fine motor skills.

 - CPD training is offered regularly to enhance the school’s Improvement Plan and afford personal development to staff.

-- particular support is given to trainee teachers, NQTs, RQTs and other new members of staff.
+- particular support is given to trainee teachers, Newly Qualified Teachers (NQTs), Recently Qualified Teachers (RQTs) and other new members of staff.

-- throughout the year our Special Educational Needs Co-ordinator attends SENDco network meetings, Vulnerable Children Network meetings, an annual SENDco conference organised by the L.A. to support Special Educational Needs Co-ordinators with work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school.
+- throughout the year our Special Educational Needs Co-ordinator attends SENDco network meetings, Vulnerable Children Network meetings, an annual SENDco conference organised by Catalyst Psychology to support Special Educational Needs Co-ordinators with work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school.

 - our SENDco organises training on a needs basis and also staff may request specific training.